-I. Introduction
+I. INTRODUCTION

-In recent years, wireless sensor networks (WSN) have found many applications ranging from surveying physical or environmental conditions to industrial process monitoring and control [2].
-In a WSN, spatially distributed autonomous sensors share and convey the observed data to a main base station which acts as a gateway between the sensor nodes and the end user.
-Given that sensors have very limited resources in energy, storage memory, computational speed, and communications bandwidth, it is not practical for them to form large queues of data or perform complex processing and source and channel coding operations.
-On the other hand, base stations have significantly more resources and can hence carry the brunt of the processing tasks needed to reliably recover the transmitted data captured by the sensors [3], [4].
+I N recent years, wireless sensor networks (WSNs) have found many applications, ranging from surveying physical or environmental conditions to industrial process monitoring and control [2].
+In a WSN, spatially distributed autonomous sensors share and convey the observed data to a main base station that acts as a gateway between the sensor nodes and the end user.
+Given that sensors have very limited resources in energy, storage memory, computational speed, and communications